pxl0912/pxl0912.github.io/_pages/about.md

 Bio
 ----------

-I am an Assistant Professor at Shenzhen University, China.
+I am an Associate Professor at Shenzhen University, China.
 I obtained my Ph.D. in Computer Science from Nanyang Technological University (NTU) in 2016, under the supervision of <a href="https://www.comp.nus.edu.sg/~hebs/">Dr. Bingsheng He</a>.
 From May 2016 to August 2017, I was a Post-Doc researcher at Inria Rennes Bretagne Atlantique research center, working with <a href="https://people.rennes.inria.fr/Shadi.Ibrahim/">Dr. Shadi Ibrahim</a>.
 Since October 2017, I joined Shenzhen University as an Assistant Professor.
 I'm a recipient of the **IEEE-CS TCHPC Early Career Researchers Award for Excellence in High Performance Computing** and the **ACM SIGHPC China Rising Star** in 2021.